Gun culture in the United States: Political and cultural theories

 U.S. opinion on gun control issues is deeply divided along political lines, as shown in this 2021 survey.

-Gun culture and its effects have been at the center of major debates in the US's public sphere for decades.
+Gun culture and its effects have been at the center of major debates in the U.S. public sphere for decades.
 In his 1970 article "America as a Gun Culture," historian Richard Hofstadter used the phrase "gun culture" to characterize America as having a long-held affection for guns, embracing and celebrating the association of guns and an overall heritage relating to guns.
 He also noted that the US "is the only industrial nation in which the possession of rifles, shotguns, and handguns is lawfully prevalent among large numbers of its population".
 In 1995, political scientist Robert Spitzer said that the modern American gun culture is founded on three factors: the proliferation of firearms since the earliest days of the nation, the connection between personal ownership of weapons and the country's revolutionary and frontier history, and the cultural mythology regarding the gun in the frontier and in modern life.
 In 2008, the US Supreme Court affirmed that the right of individuals to possess firearms is guaranteed by the Second Amendment.